BYTE-Club-CCNY/.github/profile/README.md

 ## What We Do

-- **Project Development**: Students wil be divided into team of 4 to work on projects that push their technical boundaries.
+- **Project Development**: Students will be divided into team of 4 to work on projects that push their technical boundaries.
+- **Mid Semester Catch up**: Halfway through the semester, we will hold a convention for our cohort to see the progress of other teams and meet other accepted cohort.
 - **Demo Night**: A showcase event at the end of each semester where students present their projects to a live audience of peers and industry professionals.

 ## How to Get Involved